 - You are taking warfarin or other blood thinners: Laboratory studies show that forskolin may have similar effects.
 Therefore, it may have added effects with these medications, increasing the risk of bleeding or bruising.
 However, clinical relevance has yet to be determined.

 - Slow heart rate

 - Although forskolin is used to reduce intraocular pressure in glaucoma, no sterile eye drop formulation is available.

 - The intravenous form of forskolin is not available in the United States.

 For Healthcare Professionals

-The anticancer effects of forskolin and its derivatives have also been studied in vitro (1) and in animals (12).
-Forskolin, when applied on the skin of mice, can stimulate the production of melanin in the absence of ultraviolet light (12).
-It has been proposed for use in sunless tanning lotions to reduce the risk of skin cancer by decreasing exposure to sun.
-In an in vitro study, an extract of forskolin was found to significantly reduce viral production in human lymphoid CEM-GFP cells infected with human immunodeficiency virus (HIV-1NL4) (14).
-These effects have yet to be confirmed in human studies.
+In vitro and animal studies suggest some anticancer effects with forskolin and its derivatives (1) (23) (12).
+When applied on the skin of mice, forskolin stimulated production of melanin in the absence of ultraviolet light (12).
+It has been proposed for use in sunless tanning lotions to reduce skin cancer risk by decreasing sun exposure.
+In an in vitro study, a forskolin extract reduced viral production in human lymphoid CEM-GFP cells infected with human immunodeficiency virus (HIV-1NL4) (14).
+However, these effects have yet to be confirmed in humans.

 - Weight loss